“What’s Rome’s word?” I asked.

 In the book ‘Eat, Pray, Love’ Elizabeth is asked by a friend what her word was.
 The word, that described her and her current situation in life best.
 In her friend’s opinion, every person, every family, every city has a descriptive word.
 Rome’s is ‘sex’, the Vatican’s ‘power’ and New York’s ’to achieve’.

 Awww, I love descriptions like that!
 They are so characterizing and fun!
 So, for obvious reasons, the what’s-your-word-question stuck with me and I have been carrying it in the back of my mind for a few months now.

 The more I think about it, the more I am convinced that my word—at the moment—is freedom.
-Triggered by a remark one of my best friends made and which I can’t get out of my head.
+Triggered by a remark from one of my best friends which I can’t get out of my head.
 Close friends and family are often the better observers and this comment hit the mark.
 Freedom.

 It is true luxury for me and I would not exchange it for anything in the world.